calband/calchart/README-architecture.md

 ### `CalChartDoc`

 The `CalChartDoc` is the *document* in the CalChart Document/View model.
-It holds the loaded `CalChartShow`, the corresponding `CalChartAnimation`, as well as any temporary data objects that are needed for maintaining the UI appearance.
-All interactions with the `CalChartShow` object should go through `CalChartDoc`.
+It holds the loaded `CalChart::Show`, the corresponding `CalChart::Animation`, as well as any temporary data objects that are needed for maintaining the UI appearance.
+All interactions with the `CalChart::Show` object should go through `CalChartDoc`.

-##### `CalChartShow`
-The `CalChartShow` is a data object that holds the core parts of the Show.
-It maintains the list of Marchers labels and instruments for the Show, as well as all the Stunt sheets.
-A good model for thinking of the `CalChartShow` is that it represents all that should be "Saved" and "Loaded" when you want to continue editing a Show.

-##### `CalChartAnimation`
-The `CalChartAnimation` is an object that is created from a `CalChartShow` and represents a fully Animated show.
-It is used for the various Animation render views to see a top down or 3D version of the show.
-It can also be used to show the paths a Marcher would travel in the Field view.
-Whenever the `CalChartShow` changes, the `CalChartDoc` will re-create the `CalChartAnimation` so that there is a fresh animation for the various *Views* to use.
+Whenever the `CalChart::Show` changes, the `CalChartDoc` will re-create the `CalChart::Animation` so that there is a fresh animation for the various *Views* to use.

+### `CalChartView`

+The `CalChartView` is the way that the various `wxDialog`, `wxFrame`, or `wxPanel` objects interact with the `CalChartDoc`.
+This allows a central place where Drawing and Document manipulation can go through.
+A programming paradigm that CalChart frequently uses is to create a wxFrame object and then assign a wxView to that wxFrame.
+This allows the frame to be "connected" to the *Document* so that it has a shared "View" into the data model.

 ### Modification via `wxCommand`

 CalChart utilizes the `wxCommand` objects as described in the  [Document/View](https://docs.wxwidgets.org/3.0/overview_docview.html) model:

 > When a user interface event occurs, the application submits a command to a wxCommandProcessor object to execute and store.